thogiti/thogiti.github.io/_posts/2024-09-23-app-specific-sequencing.md

 - Dedicated sequencers: The application runs its own sequencer or has greater control over the sequencing process.
 - Custom fee structures: Ability to implement custom fee mechanisms that align with the application's economic model.
 - Direct revenue capture: Enhanced capability to retain fees and MEV within the application.
-- Custom ordering logic: A transaction ordering solution using decentralized oracle networks (DON) to mitigate the detrimental effects of MEV, like Themis [].
+- Custom ordering logic: A transaction ordering solution using decentralized oracle networks (DON) to mitigate the detrimental effects of MEV, like Themis.

 By controlling sequencing, Dapps can: